About

 Composition

-The team mobilizes a vast group of experts: 27 partners from the intervention (22) or (para)government (5) sectors, along with 25 researchers and 6 partner universities (U.Moncton, UdeM, UQAC, UQAM, UQTR and UQO), in addition to Université Laval.
+The team mobilizes a vast group of experts: 29 partners from community, institutional and governmental organizations, along with 31 researchers affiliated with 6 partner universities (U.Moncton, UdeM, UQAC, UQAM, UQTR and UQO), in addition to Université Laval.
+The project benefits from the support of experts with lived experience, and a whole team of assistants and students who actively contribute to the project.
 This team ensures full coverage of the expertise required for the project, in terms of both the types of violence examined and the spheres of action in the field of Intimate, family and structural violence in Quebec.

 Research objectives